poac-dev/poac/README.md

 ## Why Poac?

-I often see that C++ was said to be a difficult language, and I saw many people shunned it just because of C++.
+I often see that C++ was said to be a complex language, and I saw many people shunned it just because of C++.
-It was thought that it is hard to construct an environment, there is no definitive package manager, and the strange syntax of the build system [CMake](https://cmake.org), etc. is the cause that makes us feel hesitant.
+It is thought that it is hard to construct a C++ environment, there is no definitive package manager, and the strange syntax of build systems such as [CMake](https://cmake.org) are the causes that make us feel hesitant.

-By developing a package manager and a build system that has an intuitive and easy-to-use interface like [npm](https://www.npmjs.com) and [Cargo](https://github.com/rust-lang/cargo), and users can develop applications and libraries without being aware of [CMake](https://cmake.org), you can focus on learning C++ without stumbling.
+By developing a package manager and a build system, which have an intuitively easy-to-use interface like [npm](https://www.npmjs.com) and [Cargo](https://github.com/rust-lang/cargo), and make users be able to develop applications and libraries without being aware of [CMake](https://cmake.org), developers will be able to focus on learning C++ without stumbling.
 I also plan to implement integration with many other build systems and package managers, so you should be able to switch seamlessly.

 ## Contributing